Bioconservatism: Advocates

-The three major elements of the bioconservative argument, as described by Bostrom, are firstly, that human augmentation is innately degrading and therefore harmful, secondly, that the existence of augmented humans poses a threat to "ordinary humans", and thirdly, that human augmentation shows a lack of acknowledgement that "not everything in the world is open to any use we may desire or devise".
-The first two of these elements are secular whilst the last derives "from religious or crypto-religious sentiments".
+The three major elements of the bioconservative argument, as described by Bostrom, are that human augmentation is innately degrading and therefore harmful; that the existence of augmented humans poses a threat to "ordinary humans;"and that human augmentation shows a lack of acknowledgement that "not everything in the world is open to any use we may desire or devise."
+The first two of these elements are secular, the last derives "from religious or crypto-religious sentiments."

 Michael Sandel

 Michael J. Sandel is an American political philosopher and a prominent bioconservative.
-His article and subsequent book, both titled "The Case Against Perfection", concern the moral permissibility of genetic engineering or genome editing.
-Sandel compares genetic and non-genetic forms of enhancement pointing to the fact that much of non-genetic alteration has largely the same effect as genetic engineering.
+His article and subsequent book, both titled The Case Against Perfection, concern the moral permissibility of genetic engineering or genome editing.
+Sandel compares genetic and non-genetic forms of enhancement, pointing to the fact that much of non-genetic alteration has largely the same effect as genetic engineering.
 SAT tutors or study drugs such as Ritalin can have similar effects as minor tampering with natural born intelligence.
-Sandel uses such examples to argue that the most important moral issue with genetic engineering is not that the consequences of manipulating human nature will undermine human agency but the perfectionist aspiration behind such a drive to mastery.
-For Sandel, "the deepest moral objection to enhancement lies less in the perfection it seeks than in the human disposition it expresses and promotes”.
+Sandel uses such examples to argue that the most important moral issue with genetic engineering is not that the consequences of manipulating human nature will undermine human agency, but the perfectionist aspiration behind such a drive to mastery.
+For Sandel, "the deepest moral objection to enhancement lies less in the perfection it seeks than in the human disposition it expresses and promotes."
 For example, the parental desire for a child to be of a certain genetic quality is incompatible with the special kind of unconditional love parents should have for their children.
-He writes “[t]o appreciate children as gifts is to accept them as they come, not as objects of our design or products of our will or instruments of our ambition”.
+He writes "[t]o appreciate children as gifts is to accept them as they come, not as objects of our design or products of our will or instruments of our ambition."

 Sandel insists that consequentialist arguments overlook the principle issue of whether bioenhancement should be aspired to at all.
-He is attributed with the view that human augmentation should be avoided as it expresses an excessive desire to change oneself and 'become masters of our nature'.
+He is attributed with the view that human augmentation should be avoided as it expresses an excessive desire to change oneself and 'become masters of our nature.'
 For example, in the field of cognitive enhancement, he argues that moral question we should be concerned with is not the consequences of inequality of access to such technology in possibly creating two classes of humans but whether we should aspire to such enhancement at all.
-Similarly, he has argued that the ethical problem with genetic engineering is not that it undermines the child's autonomy, as this claim "wrongly implies that absent a designing parent, children are free to choose their characteristics for themselves".
+Similarly, he has argued that the ethical problem with genetic engineering is not that it undermines the child's autonomy, as this claim "wrongly implies that absent a designing parent, children are free to choose their characteristics for themselves."
 Rather, he sees enhancement as hubristic, taking nature into our own hands: pursuing the fixity of enhancement is an instance of vanity.
-Sandel also criticises the argument that a genetically engineered athlete would have an unfair advantage over his unenhanced competitors, suggesting that it has always been the case that some athletes are better endowed genetically than others.
+Sandel also criticizes the argument that a genetically engineered athlete would have an unfair advantage over his unenhanced competitors, suggesting that it has always been the case that some athletes are better endowed genetically than others.
 In short, Sandel argues that the real ethical problems with genetic engineering concern its effects on humility, responsibility and solidarity.